The current price of Praseodymium is $102.40 per kg.

 And that demand is growing as the goal of the Chinese government is for its domestic consumer economy to equal and then exceed its export economy.
 China has big plans for electric cars, wind turbines, and solar panels.
 They’re also introducing new environmental standards for the industry, which will further constrain global supply.
 Prices will soar even further if China uses its export quotas on rare earths as leverage during trade disputes, such as in 2010 when they cut off supply to Japan.

 Western nations are (finally) aware of this critical dependency, with the US identifying 17 rare earth elements, including praseodymium, as crucial for national and economic security in 2018.
 Investments in projects to create rare earths mines and processing facilities in Europe and the US have started.
-But any of these projects will still take several years.
+However, any of these projects will still take several years.
 For example, it’ll take 10 to 15 years before any rare earths come to market from Europe’s largest-known deposit of rare earth oxides, estimated at over 1 million tonnes, discovered in Sweden in January 2023.
 Moreover, this project will likely face significant resistance due to its potentially harmful environmental impact.

 How to Buy Praseodymium